Programmers-Paradise/CodeMatics/Problems/Questions/Mathematics/Game Theory/Fundamentals/Game Classifications/Static_vs_Dynamic.md

-# Static vs. Dynamic Games in Game Theory
+# Static vs. Dynamic Games

 ## Introduction
 In game theory, a crucial distinction is made between games based on the **timing** of the players' moves.
 This distinction separates all strategic interactions into two broad categories: **static games** and **dynamic games**.